 Are their consequences for this?
 Absolutely.

-For those seniors who need the guaranteed acceptance coverage due to very poor health, you beneficiary will have a 2 year waiting period for the full policy death benefit.
+For those seniors who need the guaranteed acceptance coverage due to very poor health, your beneficiary will have a 2 year waiting period for the full policy death benefit.
 The exception would be death due to an accident which is covered immediately at 100%.

 No insurance company has less than a 2 year limited period.
 Some are acutally 3.